Recursive Tuple and Varargs

 1

-The tuple.empty is a special tuple that stores nothing and used as a top level tuple in whole recursion.
+The tuple.empty is a special tuple that stores nothing and is used as a top-level tuple in the whole

 If we want to create a tuple of three objects it would look like this: